jonschwadron/replicalabs-ansible/README.md

 *  `create an installation script that will perform the commands below.`
 *  `create an update script that will check/perform updates.`

-Note: Unity (ubuntu's use interface) breaks after installing apt_packages.
+Note: Unity (Ubuntu's user interface) breaks after installing apt_packages.
 It does not load after you restart ubuntu and login.
+Will look into this.

 ## Install Chef ##
 ```